 She also serves as assistant facility manager and as a lecturer at ONU.
 Ewald is the first full-time swimming and diving coach in ONU history.

-In her first 12 seasons at the helm, Ewald guided the men’s team to Ohio Athletic Conference Championships titles in each of those 12 years and the women’s team seven OAC titles.
+In her first 13 seasons at the helm, Ewald guided the men’s team to Ohio Athletic Conference Championships titles in 12 of those years and the women’s team to seven OAC titles.

 She was named the OAC Men’s Coach of the Year in ‘16, ’12, ’11, ’10, ’09, ’08 and ’05 and the OAC Women’s Coach of the Year in ’12, ’11, ’09, ’07 and ’06.

 Her squads have set 155 school records during her tenure.

 Ewald was also an assistant coach at ONU in 2003-04.

 She arrived at ONU with impressive coaching credentials.